Option 1 Print Media Technology Management, Bachelor of Science Degree

-University of Central Missouri offers the only print-based four-year baccalaureate degree graphic arts technology management program in the state of Missouri.
-In addition, the department enrolls the fifth-largest number of students in graphic arts courses of any school in the nation.
-The program at UCM is recognized nationally, particularly in mid-America.
-Central's Graphic Arts Technology Management Program is accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).
+The University of Central Missouri offers the only four-year baccalaureate degree in Graphic Technologies in the State of Missouri.
+In addition, the department enrolls the fifth-largest number of students in graphic communications courses of any school in the nation.
+Central's Graphic Technologies Program is nationally recognized and accredited by the Association of Technology, Management, and Applied Engineering (ATMAE).

-The graphic arts laboratories at UCM are, by far, the best equipped and most comprehensive facilities in the Midwest and are among the best in the nation.
-More than 10,000 square feet of modern laboratory space is occupied by specialized graphic arts equipment, which provides a complete system of printing production from graphic design through printed product delivery.
-Using offset, screen, flexography and digital methods, along with paper and ink testing and a fully equipped binding and finishing laboratory, the printing industry's interest in UCM's graphic arts program is evidenced by continual support through generous donations of major equipment and supplies.
+The Graphic Technologies laboratories at UCM are the best equipped and most comprehensive facilities in the Midwest and are among the best in the nation.
+More than 10,000 square feet of modern laboratory space is occupied by specialized graphic arts equipment, which provides students the opportunity for valuable hands-on experience working on graphic projects from design through printing and distribution.
+Our facilities include labs dedicated to offset, screen, flexography and digital printing methods, along with two dedicated computer labs with an array of design, web media and page layout software.
+Also available are a paper and ink testing lab and a fully equipped finishing laboratory.
+UCM's Graphic Technologies program benefits greatly from the generous support of the graphic communications industry through generous donations of major equipment and supplies.

 About the Faculty